-It wasn’t until the late 1970’s that the genre would discernibly separate itself from the punk and rock genres that evolve the style into a more industrial music.
-With the use of drills, machinery, smashing glass and other random materials laying around used to create sound, Hanatrash attracted an ardent following in Japan’s underground music scene.
-The use of acoustic and digitally created sound, non-musical vocal techniques, physical manipulation of the recording equipment and an emphasis on high volume, lead too and lengthy, continuous pieces.
-Often improvised, these soundscapes were meant to create a unique audio atmosphere that were seldom replicated.
+It wasn’t until the late 1970s that the genre would discernibly separate itself from the punk and rock genres that evolve the style into a more industrial type of music.
+With the use of drills, machinery, smashing glass, and other random materials laying around used to create sound, Hanatrash attracted an ardent following in Japan’s underground music scene.
+The use of acoustic and digitally created sound, non-musical vocal techniques, physical manipulation of the recording equipment, and an emphasis on high volume, lead too, and lengthy, continuous pieces.
+Often improvised, these soundscapes were meant to create a unique audio atmosphere that was seldom replicated.

-Danger music has a separate history to Noise music, starting in the early 1960’s by American artist, poet and composer Dick Higgins.
+Danger music has a separate history from Noise music, starting in the early 1960s by American artist, poet, and composer Dick Higgins.
 Higgins wanted to challenge the current composition structure with his unusual scores.
-His most notable composition called Danger music #17 consists of Higgins screaming manically at an audience for around 10 minutes.
+His most notable composition called Danger Music #17 consists of Higgins screaming manically at an audience for around 10 minutes.

 A large part of Danger music, and perhaps even people’s reasons to gravitate to this experimental artwork, is the high level of audience participation.
 The ability to participate in something so outrageous and be able to return to normality when the show ends can be quite an exhilarating experience.

 Yamantaka Eye and Mitsuru Tabata first met whilst both working as stage-hands for the German industrial Noise group Einstürzende Neubauten whilst touring in Osaka in 1984 and they formed the Hanatarashi, translating to “The Snot-nosed”.
 However, after their first album, the band shortened the name to just Hanatarash.